juntao/arenztopia/content/people/Sahana R.md

 weight: 22
 ---

 Sahana R. is a private investigator based in Olb City.
-She is currently working with Sai G. on the unsolved mystery of the explosion at the Tortoise River Freight Port, which was mentioned in [Issue 31](https://www.arenztopia.com/news/issue-31/).
+She is currently working with Sai G. on the unsolved mystery of the explosion at the Tortoise River Freight Port, which was mentioned in [Issue 31](https://www.arenztopia.com/news/issue-31/) of the Olb City Announcer.